vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 This software is used to flash the config file to the ESP board.

-Their website contains a lot of information about how-to config all kinds of sensors.
+Their website contains a lot of information about how-to config and calibrate all kinds of sensors.\
 Also, the one we used here:
 * [ESPHome SCD4X page](https://esphome.io/components/sensor/scd4x.html)
 * [ESPHome I2C page](https://esphome.io/components/i2c.html)